mikus31/for-pure-strategy/README.md

 Skills

-..* ArcGIS, QGIS
+  * ArcGIS, QGIS
-..* Python
+  * Python
-..* LeafletJS
+  * LeafletJS
+  * CSS / HTML
+  * Markdown

 Experience

-..* 14 years of professional experience as a cartographer, GIS Analyst, and GIS Manager ..* Master's Degree in Digital Mapping from the University of Kentucky ..* Bachelor's Degree in Geography from Louisiana State University
+  * 14 years of professional experience as a cartographer, GIS Analyst, and GIS Manager
+  * Master's Degree in Digital Mapping from the University of Kentucky
+  * Bachelor's Degree in Geography from Louisiana State University

 Level of Expertise

-..* goes here
+  * goes here